 Four homework assignments will be posted on Canvas.
 You are expected to take the homework independently before the required deadline.
 The purpose of these assignments is to encourage timely review of the topic and to reward your efforts spent on studying the teaching materials.
 Please remember to submit your answers to the homework assignment before the submission deadline.
-If you fail to submit homework assignments on time for any reason, you will not receive corresponding points.
+If you fail to submit homework assignments on time for any reason, you will not receive any points.

-Midterm exam and final exam are to be conducted in person.
+Midterm and final exams are to be conducted in person.
 The arrangement and details for both exams will be announced later.
-Both midterm and final exam are non-cumulative.
-For each exam, you can bring an A4 hand-written "cheat" sheet (you can write on both sides).
+Both midterm and final exams are non-cumulative.
 Make-up exams for midterm and final exams will be available only to those students who miss a regular exam for a valid reason.
-Only excuses with written documentation from a health professional or a university administrator will be considered.
+Only excuses with written documentation from a health professional or a university administrator submitted at least 24 hours prior to an exam will be considered.